- Pollutants Air Scrubbers Remove

 - Volatile Organic Compounds (VOCs

-Units are often found on constructions site whether for new builds or for remodeling projects.
-They are used to remove dirt, carpet fibers, allergen spores and VOCs or other chemicals from the site.
+Units are often found on construction sites protecting workers in closed spaces.
+They are used to remove dust, dirt, carpet fibers, allergen spores and VOCs or other chemicals from the site.

 Medical research centers, clinics and hospitals use air scrubbers to limit the circulation of airborne pathogens, protecting medical and clinical staff as well and patients alike.

 Remodeling jobs have the same requirements as construction jobs but with added environmental complexities.
-Notable differences include the use of harmful chemicals as well as the presence of lead, asbestos or mold spores, all of which require removal.
+Notable differences include the use of harmful chemicals as well as the presence of lead, asbestos or mold spores.

 How Air Scrubbers Work